 If you don't know how to add it, you can use:

-You can also install the pluginEditor Full Width Gutenbergto achieve this (the code above is copied from this plugin).
+You can also install the pluginEditor Full Width Gutenbergto achieve this (the above code is copied from this plugin).

 Comments are closed